-From here you can head over to the aquatic nursery, which is another building that showcases what they are doing to preserve the local species and help them thrive.
-I had to rush through this area as it was closing time but it would be cool to spend some time in.
+From here, you can head over to the aquatic nursery, which is another building that showcases what they are doing to preserve the local species and help them thrive.
+I had to rush through this area as it was closing time, but it would be cool to spend some time exploring.

-Be sure to also head to the Cabrillo tidepools when you are here as well which is a short walk from the beach.
+Be sure to also head to the Cabrillo tidepools when you are here as well, which are a short walk from the beach.

 As you can see, this is a great spot to explore for kids in the Port of LA.
 You can find more of my recommendations on the area here.